spacemonkeydelivers/riscv_security_contest_project/README.md

 1. HDL design (verilog) of an IMC-compliant RISC-V core integrated in a custom SOC.
 The soc is called "beehive-riscv!".
-1. Our design introduces new extention to support HW memory tagging.
-The design of an extention is documented [here](doc/arch/memtag.md).
+1. Our design introduces new extension to support HW memory tagging.
+The design of an extension is documented [here](doc/arch/memtag.md).
 1. Testing infrastructure and libraries used to test the design.
 This includes scripts to enable simulation (verilator) and emulation (an fpga by xilinx).
 1. Design documents used for development.